Howard Roberts (sculptor): La Première Pose

-Roberts's first major work was a two-thirds-life-size marble statue of Hester Prynne (1869–72), the heroine of Nathaniel Hawthorne's novel The Scarlet Letter, which was exhibited at the Pennsylvania Academy of the Fine Arts in 1872.
-He returned to Paris in 1873, taking with him his life-size plaster model of Hypathia (heroine of Charles Kingsley's novel of the same name) to be cut in marble.
-In addition, he began a new work, completing in marble La Premiere Pose (1873–76), and brought it back to Philadelphia to be exhibited at the 1876 Centennial Exposition.
-He was awarded a gold medal for the statue.
-As the critic William J. Clark described it: In the United States Department there was no piece of sculpture which was marked by such high technical qualities as the Premiere Pose of Howard Roberts. ...
+La Première Pose was exhibited at the 1876 Centennial Exposition in Philadelphia, although the sculpture didn't arrived by ship at the city's ports until about a week after the fair's May 10 opening.
+Days later, a New York Herald correspondent reported that it was in Roberts's Philadelphia studio, where he was making finishing touches.
+Roberts was awarded a gold medal for La Première Pose, one of only three received by American sculptors.
+As the critic William J. Clark described it:

+In the United States Department there was no piece of sculpture which was marked by such high technical qualities as the Première Pose of Howard Roberts—a work which was almost as much a product of the schools of Paris as the admirable performances exhibited in the French Department. ...
 The subject is a young woman preparing to pose undraped, for the first time, in a painter's studio, and the sculptor has indicated his own appreciation of the fact that the situation has both a comic and a tragic side, by the grotesque comic and tragic masks which he has added as decorations to the uprights of the back of the chair. ...
+This figure, however, is such an absolute triumph over a great number of technical difficulties that it is particularly well worthy of consideration for its technical qualities alone. ...
 The workmanship, however, is so fine throughout that it would be an almost endless task to attempt a detailed analysis of it.